ddeutils/ddeutil-workflow/README.md

 > use the workflow stage to process any large volume data which use a lot of compute
 > resource :cold_sweat:.

-In my opinion, I think it should not create duplicate workflow codes if I can write with dynamic input parameters on the one template workflow that just change the input parameters per use-case instead.
-This way I can handle a lot of logical workflows in our orgs with only metadata configuration.
-It called **Metadata Driven Data Workflow**.

 ---

 **:pushpin: <u>Rules of This Workflow engine</u>**: